Administration of the IPA Hall of Fame and Music Awards

 Pioneer Category

-The designated trustee liaison committee member facilitates the Board of Trustees in jointly selecting the annual Pioneer Hall of Fame inductee after reviewing the list of living qualified nominees on the ballot.
-Pioneer HOF candidates must have demonstrated a dedicated career of professional polka activity.
+After the initial Hall of Fame voting has been completed, the designated trustee liaison committee member facilitates the Board of Trustees in jointly selecting the annual Pioneer Hall of Fame inductee.
+The current list of living qualified Hall of Fame candidates on the ballot is referenced during this process.
+Pioneer HOF candidates must have demonstrated a dedicated career of professional polka activity and made a significant contribution to the industry.

 Living and Deceased Categories